Using Python's pip to Manage Your Projects' Dependencies

 Running pip as a Module

 When you run your system pip directly, the command itself doesn’t reveal which Python version pip belongs to.
 This unfortunately means that you could use pip to install a package into the site-packages of an old Python version without noticing.
-To prevent this from happening, you can run pip as a Python module:
+To prevent this from happening, you should run pip as a Python module:

 Shell

-$ python3 -m pip
+$ python -m pip

 Sometimes you may want to be more explicit and limit packages to a specific project.
 In situations like this, you should run pip inside a virtual environment.